s4njk4n/XDC_FieldMedic/README.md

 ## What It Does

-XDC FieldMedic reads a CSV of your nodes, checks their RPCs every few minutes (you set the interval), and if one's acting up, it tries rebooting the server up to 3 times.
+XDC FieldMedic reads a CSV list of your nodes, checks their RPCs every few minutes (you set the interval), and if one's acting up, it tries rebooting the server up to 3 times.
 After each reboot, it waits a bit and checks again.
 If it fixes it, great!
 It then sends a "fixed" note.
 If not, it flags it for manual fix and stops trying.
 Also does daily "all good" pings at 8 AM AEST and logs everything.
 Logs are trimmed of old information after 48 hours.

 ## Features